noahzeisberg/FyUTILS/README.md

 which includes a lot of features, FyUTILS needs.
 This new version should also be a lot more lightweight.
 For the moment,
-I won't release a version 2.0.0 because there are way too few features than I wanted for the biggest update since the release of FUELs.
+I won't release the new version v2.0.0 because there are way too few features than I wanted for the biggest update since the release of FUELs.
-Maybe I'll release 2.0.0 after I finished developing the ARP scanner, but I'm currently not sure.
+Maybe I'll release the v2.0.0 version after I finished developing the ARP scanner and the updating system to always provide you with the newest version.